 Our suppliers have an impact on the extent to which KPN can operate as a circular company.
 We therefore take their environmental and social performance into account.
-Our procurement process includes an assessment of our new contracted suppliers, classifying them based on the potential social and environmental risks that their operations, products and services represent.
+Our procurement process includes an assessment of our new social and environmental risks that their operations, products and services represent.
 We assess these risks based on three parameters: